Rushland Boy here, and we continue now with the Trump press conference.

 Tremendous disservice.

-We have to talk about it to find out what's going on.
+We have to talk about it to find out what's going on because the press honestly is out of control.

-I'm at home last night, and I get this this news alert from the Wall Street Journal, and it says that intelligence officials have considered Donald Trump to be so out of touch and so dangerous, they're gonna stop sharing intelligence with him.
+And it says that intelligence officials have considered Donald Trump to be so out of touch and so dangerous, they're going to stop sharing intelligence with him.

-And I looked, I said, Well, this is a coup.
+And I looked, I said, well, this is a coup.

 This is a silent coup if this is true.